One institution with two names

+Within Chinese bureaucratic nomenclature, "one institution with two names" is distinct from "co-located offices" (合署办公 (héshǔ bàngōng)).
+In the latter situation, two institutions or agencies retain their distinct structure and personnel and only share office spaces and physical resources.

 Adding a name

 An organization can acquire an additional name when it is responsible for multiple duties or uses an additional name when dealing with foreign institutions.
+This happens when two institutions or offices merge, with the original institution taking on the responsibilities and duties of the merged office by using only its existing resources.
 Such organizations usually do not have separate leadership or staff because of additional names.

-Externally reserving a name
+Externally retaining a name

-"Externally reserving a name" is when an organization that has absorbed another can continue to use said organization's name for bureaucratic purposes.
-For example, the United Front Work Department (UFWD) uses the name of the Overseas Chinese Affairs Office (OCAO), which it absorbed in 2018, when making statements related to overseas Chinese affairs.
-In this case, the organization may have a separate nominal leadership team for the reserved name organization, that concurrently can also serve in the leadership of the bigger organization (e.g. Chen Xu both officially serves as the director of the OCAO and a deputy head of the UFWD).
-In some cases, the reserved name organization can seemingly retain their internal structures (i.e. the China National Space Administration seemingly has a large internal structure and is a reserved name for the Ministry of Industry and Information Technology).
+"Externally retaining a name" is when an organization that has absorbed another can continue to use said organization's name for bureaucratic purposes.
+For example, the United Front Work Department (UFWD) (a communist party institution) uses the name of the Overseas Chinese Affairs Office (OCAO) (a state institution), which it absorbed in 2018, when making statements related to overseas Chinese affairs.
+In this case, the organization may have a separate nominal leadership team for the nominal organization, that concurrently can also serve in the leadership of the bigger organization (e.g. Chen Xu both officially serves as the director of the OCAO and a deputy head of the UFWD).
+In some cases, the nominal organization can seemingly retain their internal structures (e.g. the China National Space Administration seemingly has a large internal structure and is a retained name for the Ministry of Industry and Information Technology).